SecondeJK/nexmo-developer/_use_cases/en/client-sdk-click-to-call.md

 A Vonage Application is a container for security and configuration information.
 When you create a Vonage application, you specify some [webhook](https://developer.nexmo.com/concepts/guides/webhooks) endpoints; these are the URLs that your code exposes which must be publicly accessible.
 When a caller calls your Vonage number, Vonage makes an HTTP request to the `answer_url` endpoint you specify and follows the instructions it finds there.
 If you provide an `event_url` endpoint, Vonage will update your application about call events which can help you troubleshoot any problems.

-To create the Vonage Application, use the Nexmo CLI to run the command below, replacing `YOUR_SERVER_HOSTNAME` in both URLs with your own server's host name:
+To create the Vonage Application, use the Vonage CLI to run the command below, replacing `YOUR_SERVER_HOSTNAME` in both URLs with your own server's host name:

 ```bash
 nexmo app:create --keyfile private.key ClickToCall https://YOUR_SERVER_HOSTNAME/webhooks/answer https://YOUR_SERVER_NAME/webhooks/event